thebiggive/donate-frontend/readme.md

 * `git tag v0.0.1` (replace with your new version)
 * `git push --tags`

-You can also do it manually if necessary:
+You can also do the npm publish manually if necessary:

 ```bash
 npm publish --access=public